Policemen that kill, harass Nigerians must face capital punishment – Sega Link

-A Police Reforms Advocate, Mr Segun Awosanya aka Sega Link, has said policemen who betray society’s trust by harassing, maiming or killing innocent Nigerians with a gun must be made to face capital punishment.
+A Police Reforms Advocate, Mr Segun Awosanya aka Sega Link, says policemen who betray society’s trust by harassing, maiming or killing innocent Nigerians must be made to face capital punishment.

 He stated this Monday as a panellist on a programme themed “Social Media Wars: Dreads, Tattoos & Passwords” at the on-going Social Media Week (SMW) Lagos 2020.
 The session was sponsored by Sterling Bank.